AI for Recruitment in Switzerland

 Limitations of Traditional Recruitment

-The classic recruitment process of a Swiss SME suffers from several weaknesses:
+The classic recruitment process of a Swiss SME suffers custom project scope

 - Manual CV screening: time-consuming and subjective (an average of 7 seconds per CV)